neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     The All Pairs Shortest Path (APSP) calculates the shortest (weighted) path between all pairs of nodes.

+.. py:function:: gds.allShortestPaths.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.alpha.allShortestPaths.stream(G: Graph, **config: Any) -> DataFrame

     The All Pairs Shortest Path (APSP) calculates the shortest (weighted) path